111010101/gambling-portfolio/README.md

 # Getting Started

+YO-YO Reels (just for fun)

-In the project directory, you can run:
+In the project directory, you may use:

 ### `npm i`
 ### `npm start`